icgc-argo-workflows/pre-alignment-qc/README.md

 ## Run the pipeline
 To run the pipeline, please follow instruction [here](https://www.nextflow.io/docs/latest/getstarted.html#installation) to install Nextflow (version `20.10` or higher) first.
 With inputs prepared, you should be able to run the workflow using the following command.
 Please replace the params file with a real one (with all required parameters and input files).
-Example params file(s) can be found in the root folder.
+Example params file `example-params.json` can be found in the workflow root folder.

 Run `0.1.0` version of the pipeline:
 ```